CS257-S25/team-project-f/README.md

 ## Code Smell/Naming Issue 1: Repetitive Database Connection Logic

-- **Type of issue**: Code Smell – *Dispensables / Duplicate Code* and *Bloaters / Long Method*
+- **Type of issue**: Code Smell – *Dispensables / Duplicate Code* and *Bloaters / Long Method* The original `ProductionCode/datasource.py` file had many methods having the same logic to check and initiate the database connection (if self.connection is None: self.connect()).
+This repetitive code makes methods contain too many lines of code.
-- **Location**: `ProductionCode/datasource.py`, lines 31–58
+- **Location**: `ProductionCode/datasource.py`, lines 34–54, `_ensure_connection()`
 - **What we did**:
-  Refactored the repeated database connection logic into a private `_ensure_connection()` method to ensure connection establishment happens uniformly before each query.
-Reduced long methods by delegating to helper.
-This improves maintainability and removes duplicated logic.
+  Refactored the repeated database connection logic into a private `_ensure_connection()` method to ensure connection establishment happens uniformly before each query, and reduced long methods by delegating to helper.
+This helps improve maintainability of the code file.

-## Code Smell/Naming Issue 2: Long Method in cl.py `main()`
+## Code Smell/Naming Issue 2: *Bloaters / Long Method* in cl.py `main()`

-- **Type of issue**: Code Smell – *Bloaters / Long Method*
+- **Type of issue**: Code Smell – *Bloaters / Long Method* The main() function violated the Single Responsibility Principle and it attempted to handle multiple unrelated concerns such as conditional logic to determine which filtering method to call from the `DataSource` class, and formatting/displaying results.
+This resulted in a long block of code that was difficult to read, modify, or extend.
-- **Location**: `cl.py`, lines 22–35
+- **Location**: `cl.py`, lines 11-22(helper function to parses command line arguments), lines 24-38(Determines which DataSource method to call), lines 40-49(format results).
-- **What we did**:  The `main()` function originally contained conditional logic to determine which filtering method to call from the `DataSource` class based on individual arguments and displaying results.
-This made the function long and violates the principle of "one level of abstraction".
-We extracted the filtering logic into a helper method called `get_cl_filtered_results(args, ds)` and the displaying result into `display_results(results)`, allowing the `main()` function to focus solely on high-level flow: argument parsing, validation, and output.
-This makes the code easier to read, reduces duplication, and improves separation of concerns.
+- **What we did**: We have a halper function to parses command line arguments, extracted the filtering logic into a helper method called `get_cl_filtered_results(args, ds)` and the displaying result into `display_results(results)`, allowing the `main()` function to focus solely on high-level flow: argument parsing, validation, and output.
+This makes the code easier to read and improves separation of concerns.

 ## Code Smell/Naming Issue 3: Unintuitive naming

 - **Type of issue**: Unintuitive naming.
-Originally, several method names in DataSource were unclear, such as: get_movies_later_than(when it returns both movies and shows), get_movie_titles_by_actor(when it return more than just titles), get_3_filter_media, ect.
+Originally, several method names in DataSource were unclear, such as: get_movies_later_than(when it returns both movies and shows), get_movie_titles_by_actor(when it return more than just titles), get_3_filter_media(unituitive), ect.
 These names were inconsistent in terms of terminology, did not fully reflect what the functions returned, and were difficult to understand at a glance.
 - **Location**: `ProductionCode/datasource.py`
 - **What we did**: We renamed the affected methods to be more descriptive, accurate, and consistent with each other.
 For example: get_movies_later_than → get_media_later_than, get_3_filter_media → get_media_by_advanced_filter, get_media_titles_only → get_all_media_titles.
 These changes help clarify what kind of data is being returned and improve the readability and maintainability of the code.